-- 9.1 The starting marks will be either two committee vessels each displaying an orange flag, or a committee vessel displaying an orange flag and a dan buoy with an orange flag. - 9.2 The finishing marks will be either two committee vessels each displaying a blue flag, or a committee vessel displaying a blue flag and a dan buoy with a blue flag. - 9.3 All other marks will be orange inflatable buoys.
-Mark 2 may have a sponsors' banner; mark 5 may have a blue band.
+- 9.1 The starting marks will be either two committee vessels each displaying an orange flag, or a committee vessel displaying an orange flag and a dan buoy with an orange flag. - 9.2 The finishing marks will be either two committee vessels each displaying a blue flag, or a committee vessel displaying a blue flag and a dan buoy with a blue flag. - 9.3 For the 5.3 and 6.4 classes, all other marks will be orange inflatable pillar buoys.
+Mark 2 may have a sponsors' banner; mark 5 may have a blue band. - 9.4 For the 4.2 class, marks 1a and 2a will be yellow inflatable pillar buoys.
+All other marks will be the same as for the 5.3 and 6.4 classes.